 Bill of Rights Bingo

-Students will be able to summarize the meaning of the 10 amendments in the Bill of Rights using illustrations and/or visual performance.
+- Students will be able to summarize the meaning of the 10 amendments in the Bill of Rights using illustrations and/or visual performances.

 - Ask students to list your school's rules.
 Record them on the board with the title "Rules."